kolonialno/oda-wd-client/README.md

 # Oda Workday client
 A Python client library made for Oda's implementation of the various Workday APIs.

-Released publically for inspiration and ease of implementation on our end, but is not maintained based on community needs.
+Released publicly for inspiration and ease of implementation on our end, but is not maintained based on community needs.

 # Usage